a-well/final-project/README.md

 npm run dev
 ```

+### Update pokemon database

+To download fresh data from pokemon sources: `npm run download-pokemons`

+To generate a new `pokemons.json`, run `npn run generate-pokemons`

 ### Deploy

 Push to git, branch main.
 This will be automatically picked up and deployed by Google Cloud Run